Cryst/gns3-docker-images/ipterm/web/README.md

 This image adds the Firefox web browser to ipterm-base.
 Like ipterm, the /root directory is persistent.

+Warning: This appliance is optimized to run within GNS3, it doesn't work well outside the GNS3 environment.

 This appliance contains the following networking tools:

 - Firefox web browser